sausheong/polyglot/README.md

 1. Performance scalability -- Polyglot responders are distributed and independent processes that can reside anywhere on a connected network
 2. Modularity -- Polyglot responders can be chained, each doing an individual piece of processing, encouraging reusability of code
+3. Extensibility -- by creating an acceptor as a controller in an existing web application, you can extend the applications through Polyglot
-3. Multi-lingual development -- Polyglot responders can be developed in multiple programming languages, **at the same time**
+4. Multi-lingual development -- Polyglot responders can be developed in multiple programming languages, **at the same time**

 Polyglot is not for all types of web applications.
 You should only use Polyglot for web applications that need to be scale in a highly performant way and/or need to be incrementally developed in multiple programming languages.
 For example, if your web application never needs to scale beyond a single server, you're probably better off using some other single language framework.
 And if once you create your web application and you or anyone else never need to add new features, Polyglot is probably not for you either.

-The first and second are understandable, but the third is quite strange, why would you want to develop a web application in multiple programming languages?
+The first three are understandable, but the fourth is quite strange, why would you want to develop a web application in multiple programming languages?
 There are good, practical reasons:

 1. Web applications you write are systems and they change over time and can be written or maintained by different groups of people.
 If you're not restricted to a particular platform or language, then the chances of getting an incrementally better piece of software is higher.
 2. Also, by forcing the deliberate use of different programming languages, you are forced to separate the layers and make each component more independent and robust, being able to switch out the poor-performing responders and replacing them with higher-performing ones